redomino/redomino.css3theme/README.txt

 Almost perfect

-- IE 9 (some problem but amended (incompatibility between border-radius and gradients, lack of support of border-image) )
+- IE 9 (some problems but amended (incompatibility between border-radius and gradients, lack of support of border-image)
-- IE 7-8 (the same problems of IE9 plus lack of border radius support (amended) )
+- IE 7-8 (the same problems as for IE9 plus lack of border radius support (amended) )

 not supported: IE6 (not supported by Plone sunburst theme)